ViktorZinchenko/europark-automation/README.md

 1. Add your secrets to the GitHub repository:

-    - `EMAIL`
-    - `PASSWORD`
-    - `VEHICLE_REG`
-    - `TELEGRAM_BOT_TOKEN`
-    - `TELEGRAM_CHAT_ID`

-2. The workflow is defined in `.github/workflows/schedule.yml`

-## Environment Variables

-The following environment variables are used by the script:

 - `EMAIL`: Your EuroPark email address.
 - `PASSWORD`: Your EuroPark password.
 - `VEHICLE_REG`: Your vehicle registration number.
 - `TELEGRAM_BOT_TOKEN`: Your Telegram bot token.
 - `TELEGRAM_CHAT_ID`: Your Telegram chat ID.

-Make sure to set these variables in your environment or pass them directly when running the Docker container.

-## License

-This project is licensed under the MIT License.
+2. The workflow is defined in `.github/workflows/schedule.yml`